 Vasily Perov – Russian painter

-In 1860 Perov moved to St. Petersburg, where in 1861 he painted Sermon in a Village and received a gold medal and the right to travel abroad.
+In 1860 Perov moved to St. Petersburg.
+There he painted Sermon in a Village in 1861.
+The artist received a gold medal and the right to travel abroad.

-In the fall of 1862 Perov married Elena Sheins in December they went abroad.
-The couple visited a number of cities in Germany (Berlin, Dresden, Düsseldorf), and went to Paris.
-He spent a lot of time in the poor quarters of Paris, attended popular festivities and fairs.
-The paintings executed at this time illustrate the everyday life of the lower classes in Paris, street musicians, beggars, ragmen and simple Parisians.
+The artist married Elena Sheins in the fall of 1862 and in December they went abroad.
+Actually, the couple visited a number of cities in Germany and went to Paris.
+Vasily spent a lot of time in the poor quarters of Paris.
+Also he attended festivities and fairs.

 In 1873 his pictures The Angler and The Hunters Take a Break were presented at the World Exhibition in Vienna.

-In the last years of life Perov worked in Nature and Hunting magazine.
-He also wrote short stories and they were published in Art Magazine.
+Also the artist worked in Nature and Hunting magazine.
+His short stories were published in Art Magazine.

-His son – Vladimir Perov – was also an artist.
+You know, his son Vladimir Perov was also an artist.